Kozova1/Parsec-Integration-With-RetroPie/README.md

 At the moment the script only supports the Carbon and Pixel Themes.

 ## Installation
-### First find out your Peer id by clicking on the Computers Tab in the Parsec app.
+First find out your Peer id by clicking on the Computers Tab in the Parsec app.
 ![image 1](./.github/parsec_1.png)

-### And right clicking on the Computer you want to connect to.
+And right clicking on the Computer you want to connect to.
 Left clicking on the Peer ID will copy it.
 Write down the number if you like.
-It IS case sensitive.
+***Warning***: the ID is case sensitive.

 ![image 2](./.github/parsec_2.png)

-### Run the following command in the terminal:
+Run the following command in the terminal:
 ```bash
 $ curl -fsSL https://raw.githubusercontent.com/Kozova1/Parsec-Integration-With-RetroPie/master/curlsetup.sh | sh
 ```